 These early experiences moulded me and showed me a world that I wanted to be part of for the rest of my life: the world of conservation.

-My mother had transformed the Hoedspruit Endangered Species Centre (HESC) into a wildlife conservation centre.
-A little elephant calf, only four months old, named Jabulani, was brought into her care after he had been found injured, abandoned and stuck in the mud of a silt dam.
+A little elephant calf, only four months old, named Jabulani, was brought into our care after he had been found injured, abandoned and stuck in the mud of a silt dam.

 Sometime later, my mother was contacted to urgently step in and rescue a herd of elephants from an elephant-back safari operation in Zimbabwe that was under threat from the community.
 Tokwe, the matriarch of the herd, accepted Jabulani lovingly and gracefully.
 From that day on, I spent all of my time, together with my kids, with the herd and the carers.